onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-policy-via-api.md

 This page is describing how the API is used.

 ## How to create a policy
-In this guide, we will assume Onegini Identity Cloud is available under the URL: `https://dabp.onegini.com`.
+In this guide, we will assume OneWelcome Identity Cloud is available under the URL: `https://dabp.onegini.com`.
 The API is protected with OIDC, so you need to provide an access token to make a successful request.
 Please note that the access token must be either:
 - linked to a person who has the `Add/edit/delete policies` permission on the root group.
 The root group is the top-level group.